automerge/automerge/README.md

 to be used via FFI from many different platforms.
 Very soon there will also be a frontend which will be designed for Rust application developers to use.

+This project is tracking the `performance` branch of the javascript reference implementation of Automerge.
+The `performance` branch contains a lot of backwards incompatible changes and is intended to become a 1.0 release of the library, you can find more information about that [here](https://github.com/automerge/automerge/pull/253).
+Our goal is to release a pre 1.0 version of the rust library once the javascript library hits 1.0.
+As such we are keeping this project up to date with the frequent and often quite large changes in the `performance` branch of the javascript repo - that is to say, don't depend on anything in this repo to stay constant right now.

 ## Using automerge-backend-wasm with automerge

 This backend is tracking the [performance branch of automerge](https://github.com/automerge/automerge/tree/performance)